 - Delayed puberty, or failure to thrive and short stature in children.

-While someone with gluten sensitivity doesn’t experience an autoimmune reaction when he or she consumes gluten, it’s certain that gluten is what is causing inflammation in their bodies, and inflammation fuels disease.
+While someone with gluten sensitivity doesn’t experience an autoimmune reaction when he or she consumes gluten, a protein found in wheat, barley, rye and sometimes oats, it’s certain that gluten is what is causing inflammation in their bodies, and inflammation fuels disease.

 Dr. Tom O’Bryan, in his pioneering book about autoimmune disease, The Autoimmune Fix, says that gluten sensitivity is a precursor to celiac disease and/or a slew of diseases including autoimmune disease, diabetes, cancer and more.

 He says, “Excessive inflammation pulls on your chain, and wherever the weak link in your health chain is, that’s where the tissue damage will occur.”

 Celiac Disease vs. Gluten Sensitivity